Use the Search Engine for any keyword or to find a particular garden by name

 Beech Court Gardens Challock, Ashford, Kent.

-The 10 acre woodland garden is an oasis of beauty and tranquility.
+Beech Court Gardens was laid out in an informal way nearly 70 years ago using the natural contours of the previously farmed land.
+The delightful pond was originally dug as a drinking trough for horses.
+The 9 acre woodland garden is an oasis of beauty and tranquility.
 The splendid spring colours from the large collection of rhododendrons, azaleas and viburnums give way to roses, summer borders and vivid blue hydrangeas.
 There are extensive lawns and a fine collection of trees especially acers which give a finale of autumn colours.

 Capel Manor Gardens and estate provide a colourful and scented oasis surrounding a Georgian Manor House and Victorian Stables.
 It offers a unique opportunity to see behind the scenes at Greater London's only specialist College of Horticulture, Floristry, Garden Design, Animal Care and Countryside Studies.